atkuzmanov/alk19890105-programming-notes/bash notes/bash-for-loop-and-files-dirs-notes.md

 Because I had to look it up: "read ...
 If no names are supplied, the line read is assigned to the variable REPLY."
 So do echo "Filename is '$REPLY'"  – Andrew Oct 7 '19 at 17:45

+===

+It's a bit difficult to do your read loop portably, but for bash in particular you can try something like this.

+Relevant portion:

+while IFS= read -d $'\0' -r file ; do
+        printf 'File found: %s\n' "$file" done < <(find . -iname 'foo*' -print0)
+That instructs find to print its output delimited by NUL characters (0x00), and read to fetch NUL-delimited lines (-d $'\0') without handling backslashes as escapes for other characters (-r) and not do any word splitting on the lines (IFS=).
+Since 0x00 is a byte that can't occur in filenames or paths in Unix, this should handle all of your weird filename problems.

 ---
 ---
 ---